 PRECIOUS-Gold gains as inflation risks boost safe-haven appeal

 Gold prices climbed to a more than one-week high on Monday, supported by inflation worries and lingering geopolitical risks, as markets awaited key U.S. inflation data for cues on the Federal Reserve's interest rate hike trajectory.
-Spot gold was up 0.4% at $1,813.93 per ounce by 09:44 a.m.
-EST (1444 GMT), after hitting its highest level since Jan.
-27 at $1,816.86 earlier in the session.
+Spot gold rose 0.6% to $1,818.86 per ounce by 12:32 p.m.
+ET (1732 GMT), after hitting its highest level since Jan.
+27 at $1,819.65 earlier in the session.

 * U.S. yields hold near highest levels since Dec 2019